Free shipping when you purchase 4 or more bareroot roses

 1. Cutting back and mounding your roses should be done every year to protect them from possible cold damage

-2. Pine straw or leaves do not insulate as well as wood mulches so they are not recommended for winter protection.
+2. Pine straw or leaves do not insulate enough, so they are not recommended for winter protection.

-3. Make sure your pruners are sharpened and are in great working order before you cutback.
+3. Before cutting back, ensure your pruners are sharp and in great working order.
 This will make the job easier and safer for you.

 Share